Konstantinos GIAPIS, et al.

 further evidence regarding the collision mechanism.
 Figure 2b

-compares the ion distributions of various peaks for E0?=?56.4?eV.
+compares the ion distributions of various peaks for

-The exit velocities of scattered CO+, O2+, O2-, and the slower
+E0?=?56.4?eV.
+The exit velocities of scattered CO+, O2+, O2-,

-higher exit velocities, which suggests alternative formation
+broader, extending to higher exit velocities, which suggests

-channels.
-The O2 ion products exit with velocities lower than CO2+
+alternative formation channels.
+The O2 ion products exit with

-owing to inelasticity from breaking of chemical bonds and
+velocities lower than CO2+ owing to inelasticity from breaking

-non-resonant surface ionization.
+of chemical bonds and non-resonant surface ionization.

 Although the kinematic analysis indicates conclusively that some

-CO2 scatters intact after a two-step sequential collision of the O
+CO2 scatters intact after a two-step sequential collision of the

-and CO moieties, it leaves various aspects of the O2 formation
+O and CO moieties, it leaves various aspects of the O2 formation

 mechanism unresolved.
 In particular, since the experiment is